top of page

 All of The Courtyard events are free, family-friendly and open to the public.

-Fifi the French Bulldog by artist Elizabeth Laul Healey will be on display in The Courtyard Summer of 2025.
+Souvenir by artist Todd Hale will be on display in The Courtyard Fall of 2025.

-For more information on Fifi or Elizabeth, visit Elizabeth's website here.
+For more information about Todd, visit his website here.

 About The Courtyard